engrit-illinois/Ping-All/README.md

 # Overview
 Ping-All is a PowerShell module to allow you to ping multiple computers with a single command, asynchronously.
 This is useful when checking multiple similarly-named computers (e.g. computers located in the same lab) as a quick check to see what's online and responding to ping.

-The asynchronous nature of the command also makes this run quickly, not allowing unresponsive computers to hold up pinging other computers in the list.
+In the process of upgrading the script to work with IPv6 I removed the ability for it to asynchronously output results as they are gathered.
+Machines are still pinged asynchronously, but if any machines are offline, the full output will be delayed until pings to those machines time out.
+I plan to add the full asynchronous behavior back in once I research how to do it properly.

 # Usage
 1. Download `Ping-All.psm1` to the appropriate subdirectory of your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).